Salt & Wind Travel

 The Bellini Cocktail

-For something a little lighter and a touch sweeter, give the classic Bellini cocktail a try.
+For something a little lighter and a touch sweeter, try the classic Bellini cocktail.
 Created in the 1940s by bartender Giuseppe Cardini at his famous Harry’s Bar in Venice, the classic Bellini is made by mixing Prosecco with peach puree.

 The Sgroppino al Limone Cocktail

 In addition to the Bellini and the Spritz, another classic Italian cocktail from Venice is the sgroppino.
-The sgroppino al limone (the most popular version) is a Venetian drink made from lemon sorbet, ice-cold vodka, and Prosecco, and the first record of this drink goes all the way back to 1528.
+The sgroppino al limone (the most popular version) is a Venetian drink made from lemon sorbet, ice-cold vodka, and Prosecco.
+The first record of this drink dates back to 1528.

-Some bartenders in different parts of Italy will make it with milk or gelato (this is popular in Florence) or use other sorbet flavors.
+Some bartenders in different parts of Italy will make it with milk or gelato (a popular option in Florence) or use other sorbet flavors.
 In Sicily, it is often served with granita (a kind of Italian ice slushy) and just vodka.
-Sometimes, it will come free after a meal or be offered on the dessert or after-dinner drink menu.
+Sometimes, it will be offered for free after a meal or included on the dessert or after-dinner drink menu.

 So there you have it — our list of cocktails you must try when you travel to Italy.
 Any others we forgot?
 Let us know in the comments!